Trigonopterus foveatus

 Trigonopterus foveatus is a species of flightless weevil in the genus Trigonopterus from Indonesia.

 Etymology

-The specific name is derived form the Latin word foveatus, meaning "pitted".
+The specific name is derived from the Latin word foveatus, meaning "pitted".

 Description

 Individuals measure 2.02–2.20 mm in length.
 Body is slightly oval in shape.
 General coloration black, with rust-colored legs and head.

 Range

 The species is found around elevations of 74–157 m in Leuweung Sancang and Pangandaran, in the Indonesian province of West Java.